Skip to main content

 Context

-Whisker Co. is about to release a new feature called Cafe Notifications in their mobil app, which has an Android and an iOS version.
-We know that the user base of the iOS app is much larger than the Android app.
-The stakeholders want to make sure that the new feature will be received well by the customers.
+Whisker Co. is about to release a new feature called Cafe Notifications in their mobile app, which has an Android and an iOS version.
+We know that the userbase of the iOS app is much larger than the Android app.
+The stakeholders want to make sure that the new feature is received well by the customers.

 Goal